Advanced Clinical Practice (Tooting) MSc/PGDip Course overview

 Advanced musculoskeletal practice 1 (15 credits)

-This module is compulsory for students on the musculoskeletal pathway.
-Traditional understandings of musculoskeletal health will be dissected, debated and reframed within a biopsychosocial context to consider all factors which may impact MSK health across different levels of organisation; from cellular, to individual, and social levels (Engel, 1977).
-In keeping with this, core understandings of musculoskeletal function and health will be presented to include current concepts of MSK pathophysiology, pain mechanisms, the impact of multi-systems health, pain sensitising behaviours and psychology, as well as other related personal, familial, cultural, environmental and societal factors.
+his module will begin your journey into Advanced MSK Practice.
+Traditional understandings of musculoskeletal health will be dissected, debated and reframed within a biopsychosocial context to consider all factors which may impact MSK health across different levels of organisation; from cellular, to individual, and social levels.
+In keeping with this, core principles of musculoskeletal function and health will be presented to include current concepts the impact of modern life on MSK health, health inequalities, population health, pain neuroscience, foundational psychology: theories of cognition, emotion and behaviour, as well as other related personal, familial, cultural, environmental and societal factors.
+Students will be taught to incorporate these considerations within a high-level of advanced clinical reasoning and perform expert level assessment and holistic, person-centred management of people with both acute and chronic MSK conditions.

 Advanced musculoskeletal practice 2 (15 credits)